 - Toe injuries

-If you have experienced a foot injury in Orange County, Los Angeles or Tustin County area auto accident or motorcycle accident seek medical help as soon a possible.
+If you have experienced a foot injury in Orange County, Los Angeles or Tustin-area auto accident or motorcycle accident seek medical help as soon as possible.
 If you were not transported to a hospital emergency room from the accident scene, see your family doctor or an orthopedic doctor as soon as possible.
-Discuss with your doctor the benefit of x-rays be taken or other diagnostic testing to be performed as soon as possible so that the appropriate treatment can be administered.
+Discuss with your doctor the benefit of x-rays being taken or any other diagnostic testing to be performed as soon as possible so that the appropriate treatment can be administered.

 Experience With All Types Of California Accidents And Injuries

 Accident and Injury attorneys and lawyers for car accidents, motorcycle accidents, bicycle accidents, including foot injury auto accidents.
 We take all personal injury claims on a contingent fee basis and only charge attorneys fees if we recover compensation for your losses.
 We will never charge for our services unless the amount we get for you is well over the amount required to pay our fee.